 Savings and loan holding companies have not historically been subjected to consolidated regulatory capital requirements.
 The Dodd-Frank Act, however, required the FRB to promulgate consolidated capital requirements for depository institution holding companies that are no less stringent, both quantitatively and in terms of components of capital, than those applicable to their subsidiary depository institutions.
-Instruments such as cumulative preferred stock and trust-preferred securities, which are currently includable within Tier 1 capital by bank holding companies within certain limits, would no longer be includable as Tier 1 capital, subject to certain grandfathering.
-The previously discussed final rule regarding regulatory capital requirements implements the Dodd-Frank Act as to savings and loan holding companies.
-However, pursuant to subsequent legislation, the FRB extended the applicability of the "Small Bank Holding Company" exception of its consolidated capital requirements to savings and loan holding companies and increased the threshold for the exception to \$1.0 billion, effective May 15, 2015.
-As a result, savings and loan holding companies with less than \$1.0 billion in consolidated assets are not subject to the capital requirements unless otherwise advised by the FRB.
-Recent legislation directed the Federal Reserve Board to expand the applicability of the exception to holding companies up to \$3.0 billion in consolidated assets.
+Instruments such as cumulative preferred stock and trust-preferred securities, which were previously includable within Tier 1 capital by bank holding companies within certain limits, are no longer be includable as Tier 1 capital, subject to certain grandfathering.
+The previously discussed final rule regarding regulatory capital requirements implemented the Dodd-Frank Act as to savings and loan holding companies.
+However, pursuant to subsequent legislation, the FRB extended the applicability of the "Small Bank Holding Company" exception of its consolidated capital requirements to savings and loan holding companies with less than \$1.0 billion in consolidated assets are not subject to the capital requirements unless otherwise advised by the FRB.
+Additional subsequent legislation directed the Federal Reserve Board to expand the applicability of the exception to holding companies up to \$3.0 billion in consolidated assets; that change was effective in August 2018.